Planning the morning of your wedding day

 Wedding photography isn’t just about light and composition.
 It’s about trust.
 You’re asking someone to document one of the most emotionally charged days of your life.
 That includes how you look, and how you feel about how you look.

 I am highly sensitive to body image.
 I do not see my role as “fixing” you.
+I see my role as photographing you in a way that feels honest and respectful.

 I’m not a stylist